2023 Best Value Allied Health Services Undergraduate Certificate Schools in Alabama

 Best Alabama Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Services

-Out of the 9 schools in Alabama that were part of this year’s ranking, Herzing University - Birmingham landed the # 2 spot on the list.
-Located in the large suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit school with a fairly small student population.
+A rank of #2 on this year’s list means Herzing University - Birmingham is a great value for allied health & medical assisting services students working on their undergraduate certificate.
+Located in the suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit school with a fairly small student population.

-In-state tuition fees for undergraduate students at Herzing University - Birmingham are $12,750 per year.
+The average tuition and fees for an in-state undergraduate at Herzing University - Birmingham are $12,750 a year.
 While working on their Undergraduate Certificate, medical assisting majors at Herzing University - Birmingham accumulate an average of around $19,729 in student debt.

-Herzing University - Birmingham also made our Best Allied Health Services Undergraduate Certificate Trade Schools in Alabama list, coming in at #1.
+Herzing University - Birmingham not only placed well in our value ranking, but it is also #1 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Alabama list.

 Full Allied Health & Medical Assisting Services at Herzing University - Birmingham Report